Science

 Implementation

 Sticky knowledge is identified for each Science unit, this is the knowledge we want pupils to be able to know, and remember, both during the teaching of the unit and after.
-In all year groups and units there are knowledge mats which identify this sticky knowledge and are used and available each lesson.
+In all year groups and units there are sticky knowledge mats , which identify this sticky knowledge and are used and available each lesson.

 Assessment will take place across lessons, at the end of each unit and across the school year.
 Pupils will be expected to be able to recall key sticky knowledge both within the teaching sequence and after the unit has been covered.
 Pupils will also complete activities to identify what they now know that they didn’t know previously.